 Therefore I decided to go one month to Bali with Project Getaway where I was around like-minded entrepreneurial people.
 I started developing, brainstorm, discuss, argue my own ideas with all the awesome people around me.
 Also failed miserably with my first ideas and came to a conclusion these ideas or products where not yet to be done and worked on other ideas and ways to grow personally and try to find the right product for me.

 After that one month of excellent experience with the Bali-spirit, I wanted more and travelled to more unusual places in South East Asia.
 First stop was Singapore with its Asian hub for big businesses.
 After that, I continued to places like Hanoi in Vietnam, the Palawan Island in the Philippines which were called the best island in the world and finishing off in Bangkok Thailand.
-More pictures from travelling and nature you can find in the gallery here.
-However the Today’s Office pictures on the road you will see here:
+The Today’s Office pictures on the road you will see here:

 As not only Asia is beautiful, I took a road trip from Copenhagen to Switzerland.
 Starting from Copenhagen to Berlin, Frankfurt and Munich.
 As well around my home country of Switzerland with cities like Solothurn and Bern, but also many more beautiful places.
 As mentioned, to focus on a specific project and go deep, I prefer particular places with less distraction where my mind knows already when entering that it has to operate hard 😉.
 Always good are libraries like my favourite one in Copenhagen (showed in the pictures above).
 As well I like co-working spaces.
 For example, I recently became a member at Impact Hub Bern which I love.
 Following you see Today’s Office picture from these places: